Josh99A/Group-C-Simulation-project/README.md

 This project is to simulate the Operating CPU Scheduling algorithms.

 ## How to install and run the program
-* step 1: Download/ Clone the app into the new folder
+* step 1: Download the zip file/ Clone the app
 * step 2: Extract the zip file if downloaded
 * Step 3: Open the folder created using your favorite text editor.
 * Step 4: Open the terminal and make sure your in the folder directory.